elte-nlp/elte-nlp-course/lecture_source/nlp_19-augmented_llms.md

 - __Mean Average Precision (MAP)__: Calculates the average precision across all queries, providing a single-figure measure of quality across recall levels.
 - __Normalized Discounted Cumulative Gain (nDCG)__: Evaluates the ranking quality by considering the position of relevant documents in the retrieval list.

-## Generation Component evalution:
+## Generation Component evaluation:

-- using general machine text evalution metrics
+- using general machine text evaluation metrics
 - __BLEU Score__: Evaluates the overlap between the generated text and reference text based on n-gram precision.
 - __ROUGE Score__: Measures the overlap of n-grams, particularly useful for assessing recall in generated summaries.
 - __BERTScore__: Utilizes BERT embeddings to compute semantic similarity between the generated and reference texts.
 - __Perplexity__: Indicates how well a probability model predicts a sample, reflecting the fluency of the generated text.

-## Generation Component evalution cont.
+## Generation Component evaluation cont.

-- more coplex metrics, introduced by @es2023ragasautomatedevaluationretrieval
+- more complex metrics, introduced by @es2023ragasautomatedevaluationretrieval
 - __Faithfulness__: an answer faithful to a context if the claims that are made in the answer can be inferred from the context.  first use an LLM to extract a set of statements, then calculate the final faithfulness score by:
 \small